Underdog Animal Rescue & Rehab is the only organization in the state of Utah that exclusively serves the Native American reservations.

 Our Work

-Underdog Animal Rescue & Rehab is a registered 501(c)3 nonprofit organization focused on helping the reported 500,000 stray companion animals on the Native American Reservations of the Southwest United States.
-Through transport, vet care, and adoption services, Underdog Rescue helps to combat the overpopulation of stray and owned dogs of the Four Corners area.
-Our Rescue Ranch is headquartered in Moab, Utah.
+Underdog Animal Rescue & Rehab is a registered 501(c)3 nonprofit organization focused on helping the reported 500,000 stray animals on the Native American Reservations of the Southwest United States.
+Working with underserved Native communities, we bring spay/neuter, vaccination, and wellness veterinary care to areas in the most need of support.
+We accept surrendered and injured animals, transporting them to our facility in Moab, and prepare them for adoption to loving homes.

 Katy Gullette, Founder and CEO of Underdog Rescue, has been involved in animal welfare for over 30 years.
 She founded Underdog Rescue in 2017 after experiencing the immense need firsthand during her frequent travels through the Four Corners reservations.